urbit/docs/tutorials/arvo/arvo.md

 ##### `move`

 If ducts are a call stack, then how do we make calls and produce results?
-Arvo processes `moves` which are a combination of message data and metadata.
+Arvo processes `move`s which are a combination of message data and metadata.
 There are two types of `move`s.
 A `%pass` move is analogous to a call:

 ```
 [duct %pass return-path=path vane-name=@tD data=card]